 Growing Thai basil tends to be more compact than other types of basil, so harvest at the top of a group of leaves; otherwise, the stem will rot.
 If you make a mistake, cut the stem all the way back to the next set of leaves.
 Unless, you are growing Thai basil as an ornamental, cut the flower off several days before harvest so the plant can focus all its energy on the leaves.
-When you harvest your growing Thai basil plant, take it down to about 6 inches.
+When you harvest your growing Thai basil plant, take it down to about 6 inches (15 cm.).

 Thai Basil Uses

 Now that you have harvested the basil, what are you going to do with it?
-Some Thai basil uses are to infuse with vinegar or oil, to flavor Pho with mint and chilies, make tea, or pair with most any chicken, pork or beef dish.
-Recipes online include one for making Thai basil beer and a recipe for Thai basil pesto with peanuts, rice vinegar, fish sauce and sesame oil, which will keep in the refrigerator for a week.
+Some Thai basil uses are to infuse with vinegar or oil, to flavor Pho with mint and chilies, make tea, or pair with almost any chicken, pork, or beef dish.
+Recipes online include one for making Thai basil beer and a recipe for Thai basil pesto with peanuts, rice vinegar, fish sauce, and sesame oil, which will keep in the refrigerator for a week.
 Yum!

-Thai basil is usually used fresh, preferably soon after harvesting, but you can also chop it up or run it through a food processor and freeze in ice cube trays.
+Thai basil is usually used fresh, preferably soon after harvesting, but you can also chop it up or run it through a food processor and freeze it in ice cube trays.
 Once frozen, remove from the tray and store in resealable bags in the freezer for up to two months.